Upper Back Keloids

 - Coverage

-- Full-body — single-session exposure for multiple scar sites
+- Full-body — single-session coverage for multiple or widespread scar sites

 - Wavelengths